babymastodon/velo-drive/README.md

 # VeloDrive

-VeloDrive is a lightweight **Progressive Web App (PWA)** and optional **Chrome extension** for creating, organizing, and riding structured cycling workouts on FTMS-compatible smart trainers.
+VeloDrive is a lightweight **Progressive Web App (PWA)** and optional **Chrome extension** for creating, organizing, and riding structured cycling workouts on FTMS-compatible smart trainers like the [Wahoo Kickr](https://www.wahoofitness.com/devices/indoor-cycling/bike-trainers) or [Tacx Neo](https://www.garmin.com/en-US/c/sports-fitness/indoor-trainers/)

 You can open the app directly at: